 How long have you been doing web design?

 Long Answer: A lot longer than most people around!
-I’ve been building websites for nearly 20 years.
-I started when the Internet was only a few years old and have been doing it full time for nearly 17 years.
+I’ve been building websites for over 20 years.
+I started when the Internet was only a few years old and have been doing it full time for nearly 18 years.
 That makes me like a great, great grandfather in Internet years!

 How did you get into this business?

 Long Answer: That’s kind-of a funny story.
 At the time I was in a small church and the pastor designed the church “web page.”
 I also had a couple of buddies who had started messing around with HTML.
 I figured it was something I could do, so I bought a used computer and spent $179 for FrontPage ’97 at Wal-Mart, and I was off!
 I converted the 4’x8’ storage room in the back of my garage into an office and spent hundreds of hours learning the software to build my first website.